The Best Free Password Managers of 2025

 Our Dashlane Experience

-Just like we did with NordPass, we maximized every minute with Dashlane’s premium plan trial.
+Just like we did with Keeper and RoboForm, we maximized every minute with Dashlane’s premium plan trial.
 However, it wasn’t easy as some features aren’t available in every app.
 For example, the password generator is in the Chrome browser extension but not the web dashboard.
 There was also no way to upload our notes to Dashlane’s Android app.

-Another similarity Dashlane shares with NordPass is you can only stay logged into one device at a time.
-We enjoyed having the option to stay signed in for 14 days at a time during the premium trial.
+Another drawback Dashlane shares with NordPass is you can only stay logged into one device at a time, though we enjoyed having the option to stay signed in for 14 days at a time during the premium trial.
 With NordPass, we had to log in at the start of every browsing session.
-However, once the 30-day trial ended and we reverted to the free version — which only allows one device login at a time and requires frequent logins — we started looking into Dashlane’s premium plans.
+However, once Dashlane’s 30-day trial ended and we reverted to the free version — which only allows one device login at a time and requires frequent logins — we started looking into Dashlane’s premium plans.

 -